AcubeSAT/ecss-services/docs/installation.md

 @tableofcontents

-The ECSS Services library was is developed and tested on Linux.
+The ECSS Services library is developed and tested on Linux.
 It is possible to use Mac OS or Windows, if the relevant tools are installed.
+WSL is also supported out of the box.

 ## Required software {#required-software}
 Before getting started, you will need to make sure that you have the required compilation tools installed.
 We use the